TorchJD/torchjd/docs/source/examples/index.rst

   vector of per-instance losses, using stochastic sub-Jacobian descent (SSJD).
 It is compared to the usual minimization of the average loss, called empirical risk minimization (ERM), using stochastic gradient descent (SGD).
-- :doc:`Multi-Task Learning (MTL) <mtl>` provides an example of multi-task learning where the aggregation is performed only on the shared parameters.
-This is performed by using the dedicated backpropagation function :doc:`torchjd.mtl_backward <../docs/autojac/mtl_backward>`.
+- :doc:`Multi-Task Learning (MTL) <mtl>` provides an example of multi-task learning where Jacobian descent is used to optimize the vector of per-task losses of a multi-task model, using the dedicated backpropagation function :doc:`mtl_backward <../docs/autojac/mtl_backward>`.

 .. toctree::
     :hidden: